wjjdavidwen1223-source/recruiting-decision-system/README.md

 ---

-## 🤖 ML Extension
+## 🤖 Extension
-This project includes a baseline supervised machine learning model using Logistic Regression.
+This project includes a baseline supervised machine learning model using Logistic Regression as an **extension to the rule-based system**.

 The workflow includes:
 - preprocessing structured candidate features